 He noted the A350 requires only half the battery power of a plane like the 787, which is the first commercial aircraft to make extensive use of batteries to drive its electrical systems and be fuel-efficient.

 "There are some architectural differences and the suppliers are different," said Bregier.
 "As Boeing said, the battery is not the issue, it's the way you integrate it to the power system."

 Airbus has had its own share of technical problems that have delayed the rollout of a key military aircraft, costing billions in extra costs, as well as security issues concerning the wing ribs of its superjumbo A380 jets.

 Despite those concerns and a weak global economy, Airbus booked a record 588 deliveries in 2012 while taking in 914 new orders for jets.
 For 2013, it plans to increase production to deliver more than 600 aircraft and expects orders for at least 700 jets.

 The results were not enough to match Boeing, which for all its current troubles, regained the crown of biggest airplane manufacturer in 2012.
 The company delivered 601 last year, the most since 1999.

 The two companies have been competing neck and neck for years, rushing to roll out new models that might appeal most to global airlines.

-Among commercial planes, Boeing bet big on the 787, dubbed the Dreamliner, and its appeal as a high-tech and fuel efficient model.
+Among commercial planes, Boeing bet big on the Dreamliner and its appeal as a high-tech and fuel efficient model.
 At a time of high oil prices, that was a big selling point with airlines, many of which were trying to cut costs.
 Airbus is focusing instead on size — the new A380 is a double-decker that seats 525 people and is so large some airports have to be adjusted to accommodate it.